stuartleeks/stuartleeks.com/content/posts/vscode-devcontainers-wsl.md

 ![Screenshot showing the WSL integration enabled in Docker for Windows](docker-for-windows-wsl-integration.png)

 Next we need Visual Studio Code and the Remote Containers extension.
-Again, we need the preview (Insiders) version of VS Code right now which can be [installed from here](https://code.visualstudio.com/insiders/).
-Insiders is needed as the updated extension requires VS Code version 1.44, but hopefully that will be available in the main release very soon (check the latest version [here](https://code.visualstudio.com/updates)).
-When you start up VS Code, make sure you have the [Remote Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension installed.
+Get [Visual Studio Code here](https://code.visualstudio.com/Download) and then make sure you have the [Remote Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension installed.

 Finally, the WSL integration is currently in experimental mode so it isn't enabled by default.
 In the command palette (`Ctrl + Shift + P` by default) type `user settings` and hit Enter to load the user settings.
 In the settings search bar type `experimental WSL` and tick the box to enable the option.